snt-arg/iMarker_sensors/README.md

 ### RealSense Cameras

-The functions defined for this sensor are located in `sensorRealSense.py` file and it contains:
+The functions defined for this sensor are located in `sensorRealSense.py` file, which contains:

 - `createPipeline`: creates a pipeline for the RealSense camera.
 - `startPipeline`: starts a pipeline for the RealSense camera.